 - Over 1 Million Braces Sold Worldwide

-- Free Standard Delivery on all UK orders
+- Free Delivery on orders over £45*

 - Free Returns on all Orders

 The arm is in use across almost all forms of sport and exercise.
 You need to bend your elbow and swing your arms to aid in propulsion during walking and running.
 The arm muscles work hard to bend the elbow and produce the movement required to bowl a cricket ball, swing a racquet or throw a dart.

 Three bones make up the structure of the arm; the upper arm is formed by the humerus and the forearm consists of the radius and ulna.
 Arm movement occurs in three places; the shoulder, elbow and wrist.
-There are numerous muscles in the arm which work to bend and straighten the elbow.
+There are numerous muscles in the arm that work to bend and straighten the elbow.

-More information on the anatomy of the elbow joint is available here along with a 2D interactive view and a 3D rotate and zoom function.
+More information on the anatomy of the elbow joint is available here, along with a 2D interactive view and a 3D rotate and zoom function.

-Arm and elbow pain is very common and can result from a fall or injury or from an underlying condition.
+Arm and elbow pain is very common and can result from a fall or injury, or from an underlying condition.
 Arm pain is usually not serious, and can often be treated at home.
 However, if you are at all concerned, it’s always wise to consult your GP who will be able to assess you and refer you for further treatment if required.

 When to see your GP:

 The elbow joint is a complicated hinge formed where the radius and ulna attach to the humerus bone.
 It is with this joint that you are able to bend and rotate your lower arm in relation to your upper arm.
 Further information on the formation and function of the elbow joint can be found here.